threekeytherapy/threekeytherapy.com/_projects/treatments.md

 ---
 title: Treatments
 subtitle:  Work one on one to free your nervous system from old conditioning
 description: Work one on one to decompress and free your nervous system.
-A hands-on opportunity for you to resolve the underlying subconscious tensions at the root of your emotional, mental and physical symptoms.
+A hands-on opportunity for you to resolve the underlying subconscious tensions at the root of emotional, mental and physical blockages.
 featured_image: /images/foot.jpg
 ---

-## How does it work?
+## In a nutshell

 During treatments I use massage techniques to surface your subconscious physical tensions, along with their underlying psycho-emotional causes - whether unprocessed stress, anxiety, fear, anger, sadness, ...